Partial melting

 Partial melting is the phenomenon that occurs when a rock is subjected to temperatures high enough to cause certain minerals to melt, but not all of them.
-This process creates a magma that has a higher proportion of the minerals that have melted than the original rock.
 Partial melting is an important part of the formation of all igneous rocks and some metamorphic rocks (e.g., migmatites), as evidenced by a multitude of geochemical, geophysical and petrological studies.

 The parameters that influence partial melting include the composition of the source rock, the pressure and temperature of the environment, and the availability of water or other fluids.
-The composition of the source rock affects the amount of melting that occurs, as different minerals have different melting points.
-Pressure and temperature play a major role in the melting process, being important controls in the solidus' and liquidus' temperatures.
-Finally, the availability of water or other fluids can affect the amount of melting that occurs, as these can reduce melting points.

-Since conduction alone is incapable of heating large masses of rock to the point of melting (with the exception of a few volcanic centers, e. g.
-Yellowstone), the main processes that govern partial melting are decompression melting and flux melting.
+As for the mechanisms that govern partial melting, the main are decompression melting and flux melting.
 Decompression melting occurs when rocks are brought from higher to lower pressure zones in the Earth's crust, lowering the melting point of its mineral components, thus generating a partial melt.
-Flux melting, on the other hand, occurs when water and other volatiles get in contact with hot rock, reducing the melting point of minerals, thus leading to partial melting.
+Flux melting, on the other hand, occurs when water and other volatiles get in contact with hot rock, reducing the melting point of minerals, leading to partial melting.
+With a few exceptions (e.g., Yellowstone), conduction of heat is considered a mechanism too slow and inefficient to partially melt large bodies of rock.

-Partial melting is also linked to the formation of natural resources.
+Partial melting is also linked to the formation of ores.
 Magmatic and hydrothermal ore deposits, such as chromite, Ni-Cu sulfides, rare-metal pegmatites, kimberlites, volcanic-hosted massive sulfide deposits are some examples of valuable natural resources closely related to the conditions of the origin, migration and emplacement of partial melts.

-Partial melting of the mantle
+Parameters

-Melting in the mantle requires one of three possible events to occur: an increase in temperature, a decrease in pressure, or the addition of volatiles to the system (a change in composition).
+Melting in the mantle depends on the following parameters: composition of the rocks, pressure and temperature, and the presence of volatiles.

+Composition

+The chemical composition of rocks affects their melting points and the final product of partial melting.
+For example, the bulk chemistry of melts obtained experimentally from sedimentary rocks, such as shales and graywacke reflects that of the source rocks.
+Additionally, rocks containing minerals with lower melting points will undergo partial melting more easily under the same conditions of pressure and temperature if compared to minerals with higher melting points.